 An honors thesis is usually a yearlong project completed by a student in senior year, working with a faculty member.
 Like all honors students, McKinley Fellows receive academic credit for their research by enrolling in a senior thesis course (8 or 12 credits).

 If you are interested and eligible (eligibility is determined by department and program), this option should be considered seriously, as undertaking honors research is intense, rewarding and often becomes a highlight of an undergraduate career.
 It is common for thesis work to lead to a presented or published paper, and completing an honors thesis is viewed favorably by graduate and professional schools.
 All guidelines and details about the honors process are available on the class deans website.

 Benefits of AEMES McKinley Program

-Fellowships of $2,770 will be awarded in biweekly installments throughout the academic year in which the fellow is supported.
-For Junior Fellows, students may elect support of $1,385 in either or both the fall and/or spring semesters.
+Fellowships of $2,770 will be awarded in biweekly installments throughout the academic year in which the Senior fellow is supported.
+Junior Fellows are funded for one semester at $1,385 and may reapply for funding.

 Finding a Faculty Adviser